Kijewski/tzdb/README.md

 * `alloc` <sup>(enabled by default, enabled by `std`)</sup> – enable features that need the standard library `alloc`

 * `fallback` <sup>(enabled by default)</sup> — compile for unknown target platforms, too

-## Git cloning

-The `main` branch gets squashed regularily to keep the size of the repository at a maintainable size.
-To get the history until then, please refer to the id in the initial commit.